deepfryed/swift-db-postgres/README.md

 ### Custom encoder

-`Adapter#execute` or `Statement#execute` will attempt to encode bind values and then fallback to stringifying unsupported types using `Object#to_s`.
+`Swift::DB::Postgres#execute` or `Swift::DB::Postgres::Statement#execute` will attempt to encode bind values and then fallback to stringifying unsupported types using `Object#to_s`.
 This can be overriden with a customer encoder.

 e.g.